BodenmillerGroup/steinbock/docs/cli/segmentation.md

       steinbock segment train prepare
       steinbock segment train run

 By default the first command generates crops of images in `img` and stores them in `cellpose_crops` folder.
 These crops consist of a nuclear and a Cytoplasmic channels as described above.
 By default crops are then segmented using the `tissuenet` pre-trained model and the resulting masks are placed in the folder `cellpose_labels`.
 Any model from the  model zoo can be specified using the`--model_type` argument.
-User trained models can be specified by providing the full path to the model using the `--pretrained_model` option (when `--pretrained_model` is provided, the `--model_type` argument is set to `None`, see above).
+User trained models can be specified by providing the full path to the model using the `pretrained-model` option (when `pretrained-model` is provided, the `--model_type` argument is set to `None`, see above).
 The user can optionally specify a list of files for cropping and training.
 After running the first command the user should open and inspect the generated masks and correct them if necessary.
 This can be done by starting the `cellpose` gui via *steinbock*: `steinbock apps cellpose` (See `Apps`in this document.
 For details on how to use cellpose to correct gui segmentations, see its relevant [documentation](https://cellpose.readthedocs.io/en/latest/gui.html).

 The second command runs the cellpose training module.
 Unless specified via the `--train_data` and `--train_labels` options, the command looks in `cellpose_crops` and `cellpose_labels` for images and masks that are used as ground truth.
 The resulting model is by default saved in `training_out`.
-The trained model can subsequently be used for segmentation via the `--trained_model` argument, for example as following;
+The trained model can subsequently be used for segmentation via the `--pretrained-model` argument, for example as following;

-	  steinbock segment cellpose run --pretrained_model ./training_out/models/myModel
+	  steinbock segment cellpose run pretrained-model ./training_out/models/myModel

 !!! note "GPU support"